 Throughout the Christmas market’s run, you’ll find many different Christmas carol performances in the square.
 The nativity competition is another favorite activity associated with the market.
 Entrants spend months creating elaborate nativity cribs, replicas of famous cathedrals in the city, and more and present them in a special procession before putting them on display near the market.
 Horsedrawn carriages are also available for rides through the historic area, though they aren’t necessarily unique to the Christmas market.

-The 2018 Krakow Christmas market officially runs from November 30th-December 26th.
+The Krakow Christmas market typically runs from late November until the day after Christmas.
 And possibly a little bit longer.
 Since Christmas in Poland is celebrated through at least the Epiphany in early January (and also kind of until February), the market has been being extended little by little.
 The market seemed to shrink after Christmas, but there were still some booths available, probably to capitalize on the tourists in the square, for a few days after that.
 It’s worth checking out if you find yourself in town even after the official end date.
 At worst, you’ll end up in the always-gorgeous Rynek Glowny and only be able to enjoy the sights.
 You could do worse.

 Krakow Christmas Market opening times